tsevdos/Gulp-boilerplate-for-web-designers/README.md

 You can run the below tasks.

 1. `gulp` (default task) : Creates a `public` directory with all the optimized files (read **File structure** section for more details).
-2. `gulp serve` : Probably the most usable task.
-Just run this task and work elegantly with live-reload and all the cool features listed above.
+2. `gulp watch` : Probably the most usable task.
+Just run this task and whatever file you edit any file (html, scss, coffee, js, etc.) it passes it through the appropriate pipeline (task).
 3. `gulp styles` : This task compiles all the Sass files and autoprefixes.
 After that it saves the generated CSS files expanded into the `development` directory and the minified version into the public directory.
 4. `gulp coffee` : This task lints and compiles your coffee script files (you must include them into the `js` directory).
 5. `gulp lintscripts` : This task lints all javascripts files except from those located under the `vendor` directory.